-Resource efficiency for RAN sharing is supported in both MOCN scenario and Multiple Cell-ID Broadcast scenario.
+Resource efficiency for RAN sharing is supported in both MOCN scenario and multiple cell-ID broadcast scenario.

 In case of split gNB,

 - for each broadcast MBS session, the gNB-CU triggers the establishment of a Broadcast MBS Session Context over the F1 interface regardless of whether F1-U or NG-U resources associated with the broadcast MBS session are established.